Why am I receiving a "Cannot contact server" error when I try to use my app?

 - Firewalls: If you know you aren't accessing the Internet through a proxy, you may be experiencing problems with a firewall.
 For instance, some operating systems come with a pre-installed firewall or you could've installed one yourself.
 Alternatively, your ISP, particularly a business or school, may have changed its settings to include a firewall.
 If you or your ISP uses a firewall, make sure that your app is one of the programs allowed to access the Internet through the firewall.
 You may have to read your firewall's documentation or contact your ISP to learn how to do this.

-and Permanent users about new entries on your Friends page.
+and Permanents package of service about new entries on your Friends page.
 Common alert methods include a flashing icon, a pop-up dialog box, or a sound.
 For information on disabling or changing alert settings for this alert, consult the documentation for your app.

 If you can't see any new entries after your app alerts you about new entries, this is most likely caused by a: